kmouelouel/Popular_Movies_Android_App_stage2/README.md

-# Popular_Movies_Android_App_stage1
+# Popular_Movies_Android_App_stage2

->Popular Movies Stage1 is an android app that allows the users to discover the most popular movies playing.
+>Popular Movies Stage 1&2 is an android app that allows the users to discover the most popular movies playing.
->In the Stage1,the app is arranged by grids. the users can change sort order of movies via a setting: The sort order can be by most popular or by highest-rated.
+>In the Stage1,the app is arranged by grids. the users can change sort order of movies via a setting: The sort order can be by most popular or by highest-rated .

 >By clicking on the movie poster, a detail movie will be display in the screen having the title,image poster, release date, vote average , and the overview of movie.

+>in the Stage 2, we added more information to the movie details view which had a list of movie trailers and reviews, and the possibility to make the movie favorite by clicking on favorite icon .

+>showing the favorites collection movies in the main view by selecting "favorites" option in the setting menu.

 This project was developed as a part of [Android Developer Nanodegree] https://www.udacity.com/course/android-developer-nanodegree-by-google--nd801

 ##Note:

 >The API key that I utilized, has been removed from your code.
->in order to run the app, You have to add your *API-Key* in the class (../utilities/NetworkUtils.java).
+>in order to run the app, You have to add your *API-Key* in the file (../gradle.properties).

 ## What did I Learn?
 Through this project, I learned:

+- to create a database to store the movie data of the user's favorite movies.
 - to build clean and compelling user interfaces (UIs),
 - to fetch data from network services,
+- to get data from database using ContentProvider
 - to  optimize the experience for various mobile devices.
 - to pass data between  activities.
 - to implement adapters and custom list layouts to populate list views.